priyapennathur/pennathurlab/content/software/201601-zeitzeiger.md

 docker: https://hub.docker.com/r/hugheylab/hugheyverse/
 ---

-ZeitZeiger is a method for regularized supervised learning on high-dimensional data from an oscillatory system.
-ZeitZeiger relies on periodic smoothing splines and sparse principal components.
-ZeitZeiger can quantify rhythmic behavior, make accurate predictions, identify major patterns and important features, and detect when the oscillator is perturbed.
+zeitzeiger is a method for regularized supervised learning on high-dimensional data from an oscillatory system. zeitzeiger can quantify rhythmic behavior, make accurate predictions, identify major patterns and important features, and detect when the oscillator is perturbed.